JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7978 days**.

-And here is a just a random fact -  **The production of toilet paper in China began in 1391, which was used for the Emperors**.
+And here is a just a random fact -  **Historically, a blue ribbon has been awarded for first prize**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)